All Episodes

 There's these parallel, those lines, those are burn marks, those are scorch marks.

-These 16 triangular shapes, those are patches.
+These sixteen triangular shapes, those are patches.

-The shroud survives a fire in 1532.
+The shroud survived a fire in 1532.

 The nuns stitched it up with a backing cloth.

-Where was the fire?
+And they also, many Where was the fire?

-It's doused.
+It's broken.

-The shroud has survived at least three fires.
+The shroud has survived at least three fires, and so there are also water stains.

-You can see those watermarks as well on the shroud.
+You can see those water marks as well on the shroud.

 This is what's amazing.